Group members can send and receive messages in a group, which is similar to the chat mode of QQ and WeChat groups.

 Number-based frequency control limits the maximum number of messages sent per second in a single group.
 The default value is 40 messages per second.
 When the number of messages exceeds the limit, the backend will first deliver higher-priority messages, with messages with the same priority delivered randomly.

-A message that has been restricted by frequency control is not delivered or stored in message history, but a success response will be returned to the sender.
+A message that has been restricted by frequency control is not delivered or stored in the message history, but a success response will be returned to the sender.
+Callback before delivering group message is triggered, but callback after delivering group message is not triggered.

 Priority-based frequency control limits the maximum number of messages with a certain priority sent per second in a single group.
 A message sending request must first pass the number-based frequency control check before it enters the priority-based frequency control processing.

 The app admin, group owner, and group admins are not subject to priority-based frequency control.
-Messages with the High priority are not subject to priority-based frequency control.
-Messages with other priority levels are subject to a default limit of 40 messages per second, which can be set on an individual basis.
+Messages with high priority are not subject to priority-based frequency control.
+Messages with the other three priority levels are subject to a default limit of 40 messages per second, which can be set on an individual basis.

 Each group type under an SDKAppID has its own number-based frequency control and priority-based frequency control configurations.
 To modify their default values, please submit a ticket.